nahive/spotify-notify/README.md

 $ tccutil reset AppleEvents
 ```

 Additionally, it is now required to sign the app using a paid developer account.
-To do this, simply set the signing team and certificate in the General settings of the SpotifyNotify target:
+To do this, simply set the signing team and certificate in the General settings of the Notify target:

 <p align="center"><img src="docs/signing.png" alt="Signing"/></p>